Increase Visibility at YLS

 Make sure your alumni get involved

 If you have alumni of Yale Law School at your organization, encourage them to join YLS Career Connections online via the CDO web site.
-Close to 1,200 alumni are currently members and have offered to provide career advice to current students or fellow graduates.
+Over 1,600 alumni are currently members and have offered to provide career advice to current students or fellow graduates.
 A student who develops a relationship with an attorney at your organization will be more likely to consider employment with you.
 In addition, CDO staff often consults Career Connections to locate interesting speakers for our programs.
 YLS alumni may also wish to have an Alumni Career Profile featured on CDO's website; if interested in creating a profile, alumni should email Tina Severson or Janelle Schmouder.